SourceGoose/sg-hyper-theme/README.md

 ## Disclaimer

-This theme modification is intended solely for educational and personal use.
-We do not endorse or proclaim any ownership of the original content, logos, or trademarks associated with the platforms or applications for which these themes are designed.
-The modified themes provided here are not officially affiliated with or endorsed by any entities mentioned.
+This theme modification is provided for educational and personal use only.
+The background image used in these themes belongs to the creator and is used solely for the purpose of demonstrating theme customization.
+We do not claim ownership of the original content, logos, or trademarks associated with the platforms or applications for which these themes are designed.

+These themes are not officially endorsed or affiliated with any entities mentioned, and we do not proclaim any rights to the original content or trademarks.

-Use these themes at your own discretion and risk.
-We are not responsible for any consequences resulting from the use of these themes, including but not limited to potential violations of terms of service of the platforms in question.
+Please be aware that the modified themes are offered without any guarantees or warranties.
+Use them at your own discretion and risk.
+We are not responsible for any consequences resulting from the use of these themes, including potential violations of terms of service of the platforms in question.

-Please respect the terms of service and intellectual property rights of the platforms you are using.
-If you have concerns or objections to the content presented here, please contact us to discuss further.
+Respect the terms of service and intellectual property rights of the platforms you are using.
+If you have concerns about the content presented here, please contact us for further discussion.

-By using these themes, you acknowledge that you understand the educational and non-commercial intent behind their creation.
+By using these themes, you acknowledge that you understand their educational and non-commercial intent, and that the background image belongs to the original creator.